tarique-iqbal/sales-payroll/README.md

 ## Running the tests

-- Follow the Install instructions.
+- Follow the Installation instructions.

 Adapt `phpunit.xml` PHP Constant according to your setup environment.